Cray-HPE/docs-csm/troubleshooting/known_issues/goss_tests_fails_with_connection_refused.md

 1. There is a `yaml` error in the test that is trying to be run.
 Evaluate the `yaml` file that is being run for any errors.

-1. The goss tests were not able to load which can indicate a downlevel csm-testing RPM.
+1. The Goss tests were not able to load which can indicate the incorrect version of the `csm-testing` RPM is installed.
 Make sure that the correct versions of `csm-testing` and `goss-servers` rpm are installed on all NCNs.
 Run the following command on all NCNs.

     ```bash
     rpm -qa goss-servers csm-testing